ravil-96/hobbit/README.md

 -   Navigate to the root directory of this repository
 -   Ensure docker desktop app is running
--   In your terminal run `bash _scripts/startDev.sh` to start the client, server and database containers
+-   In your terminal run `bash _scripts/startDev.sh` to start the client, apit and database containers
     -   Access: client on localhost:8080/ and server on localhost:3000/
+-   Run `bash _scripts/startTest.sh` to start up the api and database tests
 -   Run `bash _scripts/stop.sh` to close the containers
 -   Run `bash _scripts/teardown.sh` to teardown the containers completely and remove all artifacts